slemire/slemire.github.io/_posts/2019-09-21-htb-writeup-kryptos.md

 run(host='127.0.0.1', port=81, reloader=True)
 ```

 The first thing that jumps out is the `eval()` expression.
 It's been somewhat "hardened" since the builtins are disabled, but there's a way to bypass that.
-But first, we need to generate a valid signature for the expression to be evaluated.
+But first, I need to generate a valid signature for the expression to be evaluated.

 The second thing is the PRNG function `secure_rng` seems suspicious.
-I'm no crypto or math expert but if we run the function multiple times we see the same values generated quite often which indicats a broken PRNG.
+I'm no crypto or math expert but when I run the function multiple times I see the same values generated quite often which indicates a broken PRNG.

+I took the function and put it in a new script to test the entropy of the values generated.

 ```python
 import random